 - We have three datasets (Fall 17, Fall 18, Fall 19) available from captures taken from the WiFi that we provide that the University Development Tent.
-The tent serves up WiFi from 4+ 802.11ac access points to several hundred users over the course of several hours.
+The tent served up WiFi from 4+ 802.11ac access points to several hundred users over the course of several hours.
 Taps and instrumentation were set up at various points and the following datasets can be requested for analysis by researchers following the signing of a DUA (Data Usage Agreement).

 - Packet timing / metadata (Layers 2-4) as captured from the wireless controller (inbound / outbound – Internet) which serves as the gateway for the WiFi service via NAT.

 - Accompanying SNMP data (all MAC addresses hashed) for many of the runs taken periodically via snmpwalk across the service period including details with regards to transmit / receive and varying phone models

 - The ability to run redundancy elimination algorithms on payload data (send us a Docker container and we can give you back the output / results)